Tyras S. Athey: Early life and education

-In the legislature
+Career

+After graduating from Montgomery Blair High School in 1945, he enlisted in the United States Navy, serving in World War II as a corpsman aboard the USS Consolation, a hospital ship.

 Athey served in the House of Delegates, initially representing district 6a from 1967 to 1974.
 After the 1974 redistricting, he represented the 32nd district in Anne Arundel County, from 1975 to 1993.
 He was chairman of the House Ways and Means committee for nearly 10 years, from 1983 to 1993.
-During this time his committee passed legislation giving fiscal relief to the Maryland thoroughbred racing industry in the form of decreased handles and tax breaks.
-He was also a member of the Atlantic States Marine Fisheries Commission, 1976–80; the Joint Budget and Audit Committee, 1979–90.
-Athey also chaired the Commission on Intergovernmental Cooperation and was a member of the Executive Committee of the Southern Legislative Conference.
-Other committees incled: the Fiscal Affairs and Governmental Operations Committee, the Anne Arundel County Delegation, the Maryland Committee on Federal Income Tax Conformity, the Special Joint Committee on Patuxent Institution, the Special Joint Committee on Income Tax Reform, the House Rules and Executive Nominations Committee, the Legislative Policy Committee, the Management Subcommittee, the Spending Affordability Committee and the Special Joint Committee on Energy Pricing.
-Athey served as the Maryland representative to the Council of State Governments.
+During this time, his committee passed legislation giving fiscal relief to the Maryland thoroughbred racing industry in the form of decreased handles and tax breaks.